vectara/vectara-docs/www/docs/api-reference/indexing-apis/indexing.md

 ### Structured document chunking

-By default, Vectara uses sentence-based chunking, where each chunk consists of one complete sentence.
+By default, Vectara uses sentence-based chunking, where each chunk typically contains one complete sentence.
 This strategy works well but can lead to higher retrieval latency because of the increased number of chunks.
 Alternatively, you can use character-based chunking to make the chunks larger.